NSF NeuroRET Project

 Opportunity to work with a cohort of 10 K-12 teachers with similar research interests.

-Knowledge about curricular materials related to all grades, i.e., elementary, middle school and high school neuroscience, that can be to inform other teachers in your school, i.e., you could be a resource person for 'neuroscience' which is now a state-standard in Missouri.
+Knowledge about curricular materials related to all grades, i.e., elementary, middle school and high school neuroscience, that you can use to inform other teachers in your school, i.e., you could be a resource person for 'neuroscience' and engineering which are now state-standards in Missouri, after adoption of the revised NGSS standards.

 Additional information is available in the NSF RET Project Overview.